 The Worker must determine the amount of the client's spenddown at the time of application based on information provided by the client.
 The spenddown amount may have to be revised if the verified income amount differs from the client's statement.
 He must also explain the spenddown process to the client during the intake interview.
-An ES-6A is attached to the ES-6 which notifies the client that an eligibility decision cannot be made until he meets his spenddown by providing proof of medical expenses.
-The RAPIDS verification checklist includes the ES-6A information when RAPIDS detects a spenddown AG.
+An ES-6A is attached to the verification checklist or ES-6 which notifies the client that an eligibility decision cannot be made until he meets his spenddown by providing proof of medical expenses.
 The verification checklist or ES-6 must also contain any other information the client must supply in order to determine eligibility.